-- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children
+- behaved in a way that has harmed a child or may have harmed a child. - possibly committed a criminal offence against or related to a child. - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children

-Step 1: FOLLOW KCSIE 2021 GUIDANCE.
-Headteacher/ Chair of Governors will make contact with the LADO via First Response on 0300 111 8007
+Step 1: Follow KCSiE 2022 Guidance.
+Headteacher/ Chair of Governors/ Proprietor will contact the LADO on 0300 111 8007